- A rule-based model of insulin signalling pathway

 Source code of the BoNB algorithm is released under the GNU General Public Licence and is available here

 F. Finotello, E. Mastrorilli, B. Di Camillo: Measuring the diversity of the human microbiota with targeted next-generation sequencing.
-Submitted
+Briefings in Bioinformatics, 2018

 Next-generation sequencing, and particularly 16S ribosomal RNA (16S rRNA) gene sequencing, is a powerful technique for the identification and quantification of human-resident microbes, collectively known as the human microbiota.